- Home

 Be an Informed Voter ~ Voting is a right and an important civic responsibility.

-To limit the spread of COVID-19, California is automatically sending every registered voter a Vote-By-Mail Ballot.
+California automatically sends every registered voter a Vote-By-Mail Ballot.

 Here’s what you need to know about voting by mail